wpilibsuite/frc-docs/source/docs/software/wpilib-tools/shuffleboard/custom-widgets/creating-a-new-widget.rst

 Layout panes are also extremely useful for placing child nodes in one horizontal row using a `HBox <https://docs.oracle.com/javase/8/javafx/api/javafx/scene/layout/HBox.html>`_ or one vertical column using a `VBox <https://docs.oracle.com/javase/8/javafx/api/javafx/scene/layout/VBox.html>`_.

-The basic syntax for defining a Pane uing FXML would be as the following:
+The basic syntax for defining a Pane using FXML would be as the following:

 .. code-block:: xml